Demographics of California: Pacific Islander Americans

 The state has 150,000 residents with Pacific Islander ancestry.
-Most, 80,000, are Native Hawaiians of measurable Polynesian ancestry; many also have Asian, European, or other ancestries.
+Most of them are 80,000 Native Hawaiians of measurable Polynesian ancestry; many also have Asian, European, or other ancestries.
 There are also 25,000 Samoan Americans originally from American Samoa or Western Samoa.
 Most live in Long Beach and the Los Angeles suburbs of Carson, Artesia, Cerritos, and Redondo Beach, Oceanside, and Upland.
-About 10,000 Chamorros from Guam and Northern Mariana Islands live in northern California, the largest Micronesian community in the mainland United States.
-An estimated 10,000 Tahitians from French Polynesia live in southern California.
+About 10,000 Chamorros from Guam and the Northern Mariana Islands live in Northern California, the largest Micronesian community in the mainland United States.
+An estimated 10,000 Tahitians from French Polynesia live in Southern California.

 There are also many Palauan Americans in southern California, specifically in the San Diego area.
-This includes Vista which has a population of 677 Palauan Americans according to the 2010 US Census.
+This includes Vista which has a population of 677 Palauan Americans according to the 2010 US census.
 Members of the Palauan community often also have Malay, Indonesian, Micronesian, Melanesian, Japanese, and other East Asian ancestries.
 Many Chuukese or Trukese live in San Diego.